Cc19245/LVI-SAM-Easyused/README.md

     <p align='center'>    <img src="./doc/fig/kaist2.png" alt="drawing" width="600"/></p>

-    We can see that the trajectory has a large dirft, and the loop closure doesn't be detected successfully.
-This may be due to the reason that the LiDAR of the KAIST dataset is installed obliquely, resulting in too few valid pointclouds.
+    We can see that the trajectory has a large drift, and the loop closure doesn't be detected successfully.
+This may be due to the reason that the LiDAR of KAIST dataset is installed obliquely, resulting in too few valid pointclouds for registration.

 ---